harryjstroud/TMCS-2019/hackathon/imd-vr/becca.md

 # Code-your-own iMD-VR molecular simulations
-This course in focused on creating a virtual reality simulation of the protein-ligand system (blah blah).
+This course in focused on creating a virtual reality simulation of the protein **abietadiene synthase**.

 ## Useful Terminology
 * NarupaXR -